stolostron/compute-operator/README.md

 cd compute-operator
 ```

-2. Verify you are logged into the AppStudio cluster
+2. Verify you are logged into the controller cluster

 ```bash
 oc cluster-info